tensorflow/tensorflow/g3doc/RationaleSimplifiedPolyhedralForm.md

 We agree already that values defined in an mlfunc can include scalar values and they are defined based on traditional dominance.
-In the simplified form, this is very simple: arguments and induction variables defined in for-loops are live inside their lexical body, and linear series of statements have the same "top down" dominance relation that a basic block does.
+In the simplified form, this is very simple: arguments and induction variables defined in for-loops are live inside their lexical body, and linear series of instructions have the same "top down" dominance relation that a basic block does.

 In the traditional form though, this is not the case: it seems that a lot of